 - Begona Basilica and Santiago Cathedral – Two important Gothic style religious buildings

 - Gran Via – Where you’ll find some if the city’s most important buildings and lots of great shops

-- Market la Ribera – A huge open market on the riverbank with a food court of pintxos stalls
+- Market la Ribera – A huge market on the riverbank with a food court of pintxos stalls

 - Zibizuri bridge – Designed by the Spanish architect Calatrava, it has a glass floor and iconic curve